Although many are mystified by his mysterious moniker, Mel Carriere is a San Diego mailman who writes about the mail, among other things.

-Therefore, as a CCA your path to postal success will be eased considerably if you feed these animals, and bringing doughnuts your first day would be a good start.
+Therefore, as a CCA, your path to postal success will be eased considerably if you feed these animals, and bringing doughnuts on your first day would be a good start.
 You might be thinking that kissing your supervisor's butt is a better idea, but it is much more important to kiss your co-worker's butts at this stage in your postal career.
-While supervisors are often expert butt kissers and boot-lickers themselves, it is only a one way elevator going up.
-In other words, you could park an entire bakery truck at your supervisor's desk and it won't do any good if you are not fulfilling the impossible work performance expectations they have for you.
+While supervisors are often expert butt kissers and boot-lickers themselves, it is only a one-way elevator going up.
+In other words, you could park an entire bakery truck at your supervisor's desk, and it won't do any good if you are not fulfilling the impossible work performance expectations they have for you.

 Check the "Why Me?"
 Mentality

 Don't get me wrong; I am not saying to slack off and be lazy.
-What I am advising you is to complete your work in the time that is expected of you, but no earlier.
-You don't want to be the one being piled on to, because it can be awfully painful at the bottom of the pile.
+What I am advising you is to complete your work in the time that is expected of you, but not earlier.
+You don't want to be the one being piled onto because it can be awfully painful at the bottom of the pile.

 The Road Ahead